demian85/electron-chat-app-demo/README.md

 # Simple Electron Chat App

+This is just a demo of a basic chat app using Electron.
+The server is included and must be run using Node.js

+## Tiny features

+* You provide a username to enter a chat room.
+Server endpoint is configurable.
+* Supports Markdown.
+* List of connected users.
+* Informs connection and disconnection events.
+* Informs when someone is typing.
+* Supports multiple instances

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: